 As is often the case in a small city, Roosevelt Park doesn't have a public transportation system that people use for their commute.

-The education level of Roosevelt Park citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.20% of adults 25 and older in Roosevelt Park have a college degree.
+In terms of college education, Roosevelt Park is nearly on par with the US average for all cities of 21.84%: 20.20% of adults 25 and older in Roosevelt Park have a bachelor's degree or advanced degree.

 Roosevelt Park is a very ethnically-diverse city.
 The people who call Roosevelt Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Roosevelt Park residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Roosevelt Park include German, Irish, English, Italian, and Dutch.